orendain/DemeoMods/README.md

 - ***Vortex Storm*** - Drops 3 meteors over a large area that cause small vortexes that do 5 damage to each thing hit.
 This includes allies but not yourself.
 Does NOT hit lamps.

 **`Hunter:`**
-- ***Lightning Bolt*** - Charges your bow with electricity that bounces and stuns enemies for 3 damage each.
-Triple damage on wet targets.
-CAN hit allies!
-Will be disabled on your turn if you are made wet.
+- ***Spectral Strike*** - Charges your bow with a magical AoE that hits a 5x5 area 3 damage each.
+Can NOT hit allies!

 **`Assassin:`**
-- ***Frets of Fire*** - Causes fire damage in a 7x7 area around you that does 3 damage to enemies.
+- ***Firebolt*** - Launches a 3x3 firebolt at range for 5 damage to enemies.
 Does NOT break sneak.
-DOES hit lamps!
+DOES hit allies and lamps!

 **`Bard:`**
 - ***Blink*** - Teleports to and attacks an enemy for 9 damage.
 This move also Weakens and Confuses the target.